12 of The Best Places to Shop in Kona

 Located on Alii Drive.
 Go here for papayas, avocados, and bananas.
 It is significantly cheaper than the grocery store and supports local farmers.

-Shipping a sofa from the mainland can cost $2,000.
+Shipping a sofa from the mainland via a freight forwarder can cost thousands.
 Buy local instead.

 If you want that "Tropical Estate" look, this is the place.
-High-quality wood furniture that withstands the humid climate better than IKEA particle board.
+High-quality wood furniture that withstands the humid climate better than mainland particle board.

 An outdoor market great for finding local art, wood carvings, and plants to make your new house feel like a home.